google/truth/comparison.md

 Truth has one, but it's only for JUnit, and it's currently only available inside Google.

-### Documentation

-It's hard for me to compare the documentation of a library I already understand well with one that's new to me.
-So I'll just say:

-Both libraries are easy to use in the simple case.

-Truth still needs more documentation for some of the complex cases.

 ### Bug-proneness

 Both libraries have some sharp edges: